ernestoyaquello/VerticalStepperForm/README.md

     protected IsDataValid isStepDataValid(String stepData) {
         // The step's data (i.e., the user name) will be considered valid only if it is longer than
         // three characters.
-In case it is not, we will display an error message for feedback. boolean isNameValid = stepData.length() >= 3;
+In case it is not, we will display an error message for feedback.
+        // In an optional step, you should implement this method to always return a valid value. boolean isNameValid = stepData.length() >= 3;
         String errorMessage = !isNameValid ?
 "3 characters minimum" : "";